Meghana-164/AI-Video-generating-Student-Support-platform/README.md

-#  AI Talking Avatar Generator 🎥
+#  AI Video generating Platform
 Generate a hyper-realistic talking avatar from a text topic using a pipeline of cutting-edge models including Stable Diffusion, TinyLLaMA, gTTS, and SadTalker – all deployed on **Kaggle** with GPU.

 ---